 St. Monica (333-387) was born in Tagaste, northern Africa and died in Ostia, near Rome.
 Monica was a Christian, but her husband Patricius was a pagan and a man of loose morals.
 Monica's virtues and prayers, however, converted him, and he was baptized a year before his death.
 When her son, Augustine, joined the Manichean sect and went astray in faith and morals, Monica's tears and prayers for her son were incessant.
 She followed him to Milan, where Augustine went to teach, and there continued to storm heaven with her prayers for her son.
 Finally, she had the joy of witnessing St. Ambrose baptize Augustine in 387.
 She died in Ostia, as she and her son gazed at the sea and discoursed about the joys of the blessed.

-According to the 1962 Missal of St. John XXIII the Extraordinary Form of the Roman Rite, today is the feast of St. Joseph Calasanz which is celebrated on August 26
+Today in the previous calendar (1962) is the feast of St. Joseph Calasanz, which is currently celebrated on August 26

-in the Ordinary Form.
-St. Monica's feast is on May 4.
+.
+St. Monica's feast is celebrated on May 4.

 Historically today is the feast of the Seven Joys of the Blessed Virgin Mary.

 St. Monica is an example of those holy matrons of the ancient Church who proved very influential in their own quiet way.
 Through prayer and tears she gave the great Augustine to the Church of God, and thereby earned for herself a place of honor in the history of God's kingdom on earth.